 Axe to Grind is home for black alternative artists, bands and musicians.
 This is a place where you will find the most beautiful, creative, talented and cutting edge artists doing whatever the hell they want to do.
 No holds barred!
 No questions asked, just freedom of expression on an unlimited musical scale.
 That is what is happening here at Axe to Grind.
-Sounds cool huh!
-We are talking about the descendants of the creators of rock ‘n’ roll some of whom are here in the SF Bay Area, coming together to support one another and share creativity and produce the next new musical energy bound to inspire the world.
+Sounds cool, right.
+We are talking about the musical descendants of the creators of rock ‘n’ roll here in the SF Bay Area, coming together to support one another, share creativity and produce the next new musical energy bound to inspire the world.
 Too big?
 We don’t think so!
 Hey if nothing else we will be able to say here at Axe to Grind, that the cause of reconnecting rock “n” roll with the African American community has been reinvigorated with hopes of the inevitable family reunion... just a power chord away.

 Founder of Axe To Grind